sveltejs/kit/documentation/docs/01-routing.md

 > `src/routes/a/[...rest]/z.svelte` will match `/a/z` as well as `/a/b/z` and `/a/b/c/z` and so on.
 Make sure you check that the value of the rest parameter is valid.

-#### Platform object

-Some adapters may pass in some extra context when calling your application.
-They do this by setting the `platform` object, that can be accessed in both route handlers and hooks ([detailed later](#hooks)).
-It is up to the adapter to decide what is passed in.

 #### Fallthrough routes

 Finally, if you have multiple routes that match a given path, SvelteKit will try each of them until one responds.
 For example if you have these routes...